rahulraj/virtual_keywords/README.md

   do_something_else()
 end
 ```
-There currently isn't a way to override this.
-Ruby will evaluate condition, then
+There isn't an out-of-the-box way to override this.
+Ruby will evaluate
-evaluate either do_something() or do_something_else() depending on whether
+condition, then evaluate either do_something() or do_something_else() depending
-condition was true, and you can't redefine this behavior.
+on whether condition was true, and you can't redefine this behavior.

 Smalltalk, Clojure, Scala, and a handful of other languages don't have this
 issue, so this limitation makes Ruby feel more cumbersome by comparison.